mattrrobins/mattrrobins/README.md

  - Magnetic geodesics

 I also have a strong interest in machine learning, neural networks and data science in general utilizing the following libraries:
- - Pandas
+ - pandas
- - Numpy
+ - numpy
- - SQLite3
+ - sqlite3
  - matplotlib
  - scipy